The OIE's educational research endeavors provide metrics for benchmarking, institutional

 - >5,500Alumni surveyed since 2015

-- Fall 2018, OIE Student Success Survey
+- OIE Student Success Survey

-- Fall 2018, Food Access & Resource (FARE) Survey
+- Food Access and Resource (FARE) Survey

-- Spring 2019, National Survey of Student Engagement (NSSE)
+- National Survey of Student Engagement (NSSE)

-- Spring 2019, Business School Annual Survey
+- Business School Annual Survey

-- Spring 2019, Pepperdine Law Annual Survey
+- Caruso School of Law Annual Survey

-- Spring 2019, OIE FACT Project Survey
+- OIE Alumni Survey

-- Spring 2019, OIE Alumni Survey
+- OIE Incoming Student Survey

 Surveys administered by OIE are confidential (not anonymous).
 "Confidential" indicates that survey participants are identifiable to the investigator, usually through a code or ID number.
 Anonymous means that no identifiers are collected and that the participants cannot be discerned by the investigator.
 Although, in theory it is possible to identify a participant, OIE keeps all data completely confidential and does not provide any information or reports that could compromise participants' privacy.
 In addition, all OIE surveys are submitted to Pepperdine's Institutional Review Board (IRB) to further protect participants' privacy (see Data Stewardship for more information on how OIE handles survey data).